 Whether you are in a minor fender bender or a major crash, a collision can put your car out of commission for days, weeks, months, or even forever.
 Without a car, you may not be able to get where you need to go, including to doctor’s appointments and work.
 If you are struggling to recover from an injury after a crash, you don’t need this added headache.
-A lawyer from Sam & Ash Injury Law can help you explore your options for repairing or replacing your vehicle.
+An auto accident lawyer from Sam & Ash Injury Law can help you explore your options for repairing or replacing your vehicle.

 At Sam & Ash Injury Law, we know that getting into a crash and losing your vehicle can bring your busy life to a halt.
 That’s why our car accident lawyers are dedicated to doing What’s Right and getting you back on the road.
 We can negotiate for you if insurance companies deny your claim or try to lowball your repair and replacement costs.
 Our team is here to help you get the best possible outcome.